Pelvic Floor Therapy Weldon Spring Heights, MO

 How Physical Therapy Can Help With Pelvic Floor Dysfunction

-• Improved pelvic floor muscle strength — Strengthening pelvic floor muscles can assist in improving bladder and bowel control, reduce symptoms of urinary and fecal incontinence, and provide better support for the pelvic organs.
+• Improved pelvic floor muscle strength — Strengthening pelvic floor muscles can assist in improving bladder and bowel control, alleviate symptoms of urinary and fecal incontinence, and provide better support for the pelvic organs.

 What Weldon Spring Heights, MO Pelvic Floor Therapy Involves